Peru Spring Break

 Is there Internet access?
 Should I bring a computer?
 Mobile phone?

-There are Internet cafes in most of the places we visit and many of the hotels also have computers that can be used.
+Many of the hotels we use have WiFi (often free, sometime not).
+There are internet cafes in most of the places we visit and many of the hotels also have computers that can be used.
 Expect to be able to check your email every two to three days.
 You can also bring along your mobile phone if you choose.
 Make sure you check with your phone company before you leave to find out the rates for calling back to the US and if they have any special international plans that are worth taking advantage of.
 International roaming rates can be extremely high, so you don’t want to be surprised.
-You can bring a laptop/netbook/tablet computer if you wish, but remember, GEEO and G Adventures are not responsible for the damage or theft of you valued items.
+You can bring a laptop/tablet/smart phone if you wish, but remember, GEEO and G Adventures are not responsible for the damage or theft of your valued items.

 What is the weather like?